Johndpete316/systems-acad/README.md

-# Seting up the environnment.
+# Seting up the environment.

 ## Create a working directory.